qyb156/MTP/README.md

 --'agentReward.py' is used to calculate the rewards for the large language model;
 --'AgentVictimLLM_Defense.py' is used to obtain feedback from the victim model.

+## Data Structure

+This project mainly contains the following outcomes of our jailbreak attack experiments:

+--'RESULTS_*******' All folders beginning with "RESULTS" contain the outcomes of our jailbreak attack experiments.
+To facilitate reproducibility for researchers, we have shared most of our experimental data.
+However, we have temporarily withheld results for commercial models like GPT-4 and Claude due to concerns that malicious actors might use this data to train adversarial attack models.
+Nevertheless, to demonstrate the effectiveness of our method, we have specifically shared the file "RESULTS_PAP_prompts_defense_constitutional_classifer," which contains results from attacking the latest commercial model Claude 3.5 Haiku using our approach with the Advbench dataset.
+This provides sufficient evidence of our method's capabilities while maintaining responsible disclosure practices.

 ## Usage

 ### 1. Clone the project